streembit/streembit-docs/source/includes/streembit_blockchain/_blockchain-server.md

 Where,<br />
 *rpcuser* - username that will be compared to a corresponding value in the request from Blockchain client<br />
 *rpcpassword* - password that will be compared to a corresponding value in the request from Blockchain client<br />
-*rpcallowip* - this is a list of IP address that we will consider as clients with with request privileges granted
+*rpcallowip* - this is a list of IP address that we will consider as clients with request privileges granted